charlesrocabert/MetEvolSim/README.md

 # MetEvolSim

-Copasi-based numerical tools dedicated to the study of metabolome evolution.
+SBML and Copasi-based simulator of metabolic networks evolution.

 ## 1. Authors <a name="authors"></a>